forestsim-mtu/forestsim/README.md

 ## Development Environment

-The following is the development environment:
+The following is the orginal development environment:

 - Eclipse IDE Neon Release (4.6.0 or 4.6.1)
 - Java SE SDK 7 (JavaSE-1.7)